Shivangi1515/BridgeLabz-Training-2Y/README.md

-This is the Repository for Java Fundamentals Practice Problems
+This is the Repository contains the assignments given by the teacher .It has Three branches java fundamentals,core-java and oops.